 Chamomile – calms and soothes the skin

 Chamomile contains anti-inflammatory azulene which reduces redness on the skin.
-Its anti-infective properties can be used to treat many common ailments, while it is also an anti-spasmodic, used for such problems as stomach cramps and indigestion.
-Chamomile flowers are used internally for many common physical symptoms, including menstrual cramps, stomach cramps, indigestion, flatulence, diarrhea, fever, colds, congestion, headaches, insomnia, nausea, vomiting, stress, nervousness, and poor digestion.
+Its anti-infective properties mean it can be used to treat many common ailments, while it is also an antispasmodic, used for such problems as stomach cramps and indigestion.
+Chamomile flowers are used internally for many common physical symptoms, including menstrual cramps, stomach cramps, indigestion, flatulence, diarrhoea, fever, colds, congestion, headaches, insomnia, nausea, vomiting, stress, nervousness, and poor digestion.
 For babies, it is helpful with symptoms of colic and teething pain.

 Dill – soothes colic in babies